dopeboy/dopeboy.github.io/_posts/2015-2-27-consulting.md

 ### Immediate rewards

 Having previously worked at a [big company](http://ms.com) and before that, at a [small one](http://whitehouse.gov), I really missed days at the latter.
 At the former, I never got to see my users interact with my product.
-This made it difficult to feel rewarded--on an inner level--for my work.
+This made it difficult to feel rewarded---on an inner level---for my work.

 Consulting is the opposite.
 I see my work used, commented on---and sometimes criticized---right in front of me.
 The feedback loop is quick and it is tight.
 Seeing a client improve their productivity or generate more revenue because of code that I wrote is one of the most rewarding feelings I've ever had.